A rough guide to what life was like for our ancestors

 Middle Paleolithic – 200,000 – 50,000 BC

 Before this period came the lower Paleolithic which started as far back as 2,500,000 BC, but during this time we weren’t really people.
-The lower period contained an evolutionary time when homo-erectus and neanderthals somehow evolved into what we recognise as the modern day human.
+The lower period contained an evolutionary time when homo-erectus and Neanderthals somehow evolved into what we recognize as modern-day humans.

-Daily life would have consisted of hunting large game animals such as the woolly rhino, Megaloceros and Mastodon while the other members of the tribe stripped the local plants of berries and nuts.
-There is evidence of fire starting from as old as 100,000 years, suggesting that before this people would most likely have eaten their meat raw.
+Daily life would have consisted of hunting large game animals such as the woolly rhino, Megaloceros, and Mastodon while the other members of the tribe stripped the local plants of berries and nuts.
+There is evidence of fire starting from as old as 400,000 years, suggesting that before this people would most likely have eaten their meat raw.

 Upper Paleolithic – 50,000 – 10,000 BC

 This was the crossover period from the ice age to a more habitable climate.
-The last ice age ended around the year 11,700 BC and quickly revealed huge areas of land that were previously covered in ice, which in turn led to new plants being found and ground to grow them in.
+The last ice age ended around the year 11,700 BC and quickly revealed huge areas of land that were previously covered in ice, which in turn led to new plants and animals being discovered to hunt and gather.

 Grain: